-You may choose a multicolored card you own from outside the game, reveal that card, and put it into your hand.
-Remove Glittering Wish from the game.
+You may reveal a multicolored card you own from outside the game and put it into your hand.
+Exile Glittering Wish.

 Combos Browse all